 - Too Dumb to Live: He stopped taking his medicine and had a heart attack just because he didn't like the flavor.

-- Took a Level in Dumbass: Justified due to his brain damage with his fight with Vegeta.
+- Took a Level in Dumbass: Justified due to his brain damage with his fight with Vegeta (must explain why everything smells like copper).
 Perhaps he did hit his head harder than he thought.
 However, he's shown more smarts (at least of the street variety) since becoming a Super Saiyan.

 - Took a Level in Jerkass: Downplayed since he's still overall a good guy, but he gained a noticeable Lack of Empathy for his friends and family as time went on, and doesn't even really care if his friends suffer or die anymore.
 He's probably used to it by now.